guenter/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/operations/index.md

 ---
 layout: layout.pug
-excerpt: Working with your cluster using the Universal Installer
+excerpt: Working with your DC/OS cluster using the Universal Installer
 title: DC/OS Operations using the Universal Installer
-navigationTitle: Operations
+navigationTitle: Day 2 Operations
 menuWeight: 15
 ---